 How to care for your outdoor furniture

-First, some basic furniture care rules to follow.
+First, there are some basic furniture care rules to follow.
 Familiarize yourself with the manufacturer’s instructions.
-Using unsuitable products may damage items and void the warranty.
+Using products that are not suitable may damage items and void the warranty.

 Combine 1/4 cup mild dishwashing liquid, such as Ivory, and 1 gallon warm water.
 Use a sponge or a soft-bristle brush to scrub the furniture’s surface thoroughly.
 Rinse, and then pat dry with a lint-free cloth.

 Do not power-wash or use chlorine bleach, pine oil, or abrasive cleansers unless directed.
 Test new solutions on a hidden area.

 Scrub or sand lightly to remove mold, depending on the material.
 Wear gloves, and discard used supplies to avoid spreading spores.

 Cover items when they’re not in use, or store them indoors.
 Remove the foot caps on chairs and tables, and keep furniture upright to allow accumulated water to drain.